peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public PeterO.Numbers.EDecimal Divide(
         int intValue);

-Divides this object by an Int32 object and returns the result.
+Divides this object by an 32-bit signed integer and returns the result.
 When possible, the result will be exact.

 <b>Parameters:</b>

  * <i>intValue</i>: The parameter <i>intValue</i>
 is not documented yet.

 <b>Return Value:</b>